youssofSite/youssof_website/index.md

   Just another website - You may find something useful, so stick around.
 ---

 Here I will teach others about cybersecurity, linux, networking, and many other things.
 All these will help you land a career in IT.
 If you have any questions feel free to contact me at any time, I will try to respond as fast as possible.

+I try to upload new content every weekend (Saturday or Sunday).

 {% include button.html text="Get Started 👨‍💻" color="#66D7D1" link="/categories/#get-started" %} {% include button.html text="Linux 🐧" color="#FC7753" link="/categories/#linux" %} <!--{% include button.html text="Hacking" color="#66D7D1" link="" %}--> <!--{% include button.html text="Networking" color="#FC7753" link="" %}--> <!--{% include button.html text="C 💻" color="#66D7D1" link="/categories/#c" %}--> <!--{% include button.html text="C++" color="#0466d6" link="" %}--> More coming soon!